wp-plugins/fadeout-thumbshots/readme.txt

 = 2.01 =
 * You may additionally use the CSS class "nofadeout" to explicitly disable the preview tooltip for single hyperlinks when using the preview types "all" or "external".
 (Thx to David A. for his suggest)
+* Add an option to exclude URLs from being previewed.
+(Thx to Zale for suggesting this)

 = 2.0 =
 * Added an option to choose the fading direction of the images (right = big to small / left = small to big).